Tips for giving self-managed superannuation fund advice

 You must consider your client’s need for suitable and affordable insurance.
 In relation to their SMSF, you should consider and discuss with your clients:

-• their need for life, total and permanent disability (TPD) and disability income insurance, and
+their need for life insurance (including total and permanent disability (TPD) and disability income insurance), and

-If your clients have existing insurance cover in their APRA-regulated fund, you must consider and inform your client of the costs and benefits of their insurance options, including:
+If your clients have existing insurance cover in their APRA-regulated fund, you must consider and inform them of the costs and benefits of their insurance options, including:

-• maintaining insurance cover through their existing APRA-regulated superannuation fund (this will require keeping a sufficient balance to ensure that future insurance premiums are funded and the cost of retaining two superannuation arrangements)
+maintaining insurance cover through their existing APRA-regulated fund (this will require keeping a sufficient balance to ensure that future insurance premiums are funded and the cost of retaining two superannuation arrangements)

 We expect that any factors involved for the client in replacing existing insurance with a new insurance policy will be considered, including any adverse consequences of a new insurance policy, such as exclusions and insurance premium loadings.

-See INFO 267 for more information about addressing out-of-scope advice needs or other advice needs in relation to other SMSF assets that may need insurance.
+For more information about addressing out-of-scope advice needs or other advice needs in relation to other SMSF assets that may need insurance, see INFO 267.

 Does your client have an exit strategy?